Overv/VulkanTutorial/02_Development_environment.md

 besides just window creation.

 You can find the latest release of GLFW on the [official website](http://www.glfw.org/download.html).
-In this tutorial we'll be using the 32-bit binaries, but you can of course also choose to build in 64 bit mode.
-In that case make sure to link with the Vulkan SDK binaries in the `Bin` directory.
+In this tutorial we'll be using the 64-bit binaries, but you can of course also choose to build in 32 bit mode.
+In that case make sure to link with the Vulkan SDK binaries in the `Lib32` directory instead of `Lib`.
 After downloading it, extract the archive to a convenient location.
 I've chosen to create a `Libraries` directory in the Visual Studio directory under documents.